MareliBasson/expenses-app-challenge/README.md

     -   Accessibility - _TODO; expand on this_
     -
 -   **Hardest part to implement**
+    -   Getting the API endpoint calls to work and getting a better understanding of how to use an API as well as making updates to one.
     -   Working without a state management libary - I tried to keep my components neat and modular, and limiting the prop-drilling as much as possible without the use of library.
 Using Context API helped with this, but I'm extra motivated now to properly learn how to setup Redux.
 Adding the helper.js file helped with simplifying the Expenses Page component - it was getting extremely bloated with methods since they all needed to update or use the states in that file.
-    -   Getting the API endpoint calls to work and getting a better understanding of how to use an API as well as making updates to one.
+I realise my use of the helper file is not best practice at the moment - those functions are very tightly coupled to the files they're being used in because they need those files' states.
+This is not ideal by a long shot, as I know it will prevent them being used in any other files and this is completely counter to what helper functions are intended to be.
+If I were using a state management library they would be using the global state and updating that, instead of the individual files they're currently linked to.
+I got it to work but I'm not proud of this implementation as it's not scalable.
 -   **Functionalities I'm most proud of**
     -   Honestly the whole thing!
 Mostly because it gave me a chance to really apply what I've learnt in the last couple of years.
 But if I have to highlight some of my favourites:
     -   Figuring out how to make changes to the API.